r3mcos3/blueprints/ai_parking_counter/README.md

 - 🤖 **AI-Powered Analysis** - Uses your AI integration to intelligently count parking spaces
 - 📷 **Camera Integration** - Works with any Home Assistant camera that supports snapshots
+- 🏘️ **Multiple Zones** - 1 required + 4 optional zone detection points
-- 🧭 **Direction-Aware** - Only triggers when approaching home (not when leaving)
+- 🧭 **Optional Proximity Check** - Only trigger when approaching home (configurable)
 - 💾 **Automatic Updates** - Updates sensor entities with free and occupied counts
 - 📱 **Telegram Notifications** - Optional notifications with customizable messages
 - 📸 **Snapshot Storage** - Optionally save camera snapshots for review
 - 🎯 **Flexible Configuration** - Customize AI instructions and parking space count
+- 📦 **Collapsed Sections** - Clean UI with organized, collapsible input sections

 ## 📋 Requirements

 Before using this blueprint, you need:

-1. **AI Task Integration** - The AI Task integration configured with a provider (e.g., OpenAI, Google Generative AI, Anthropic)
+1. **AI Task Integration** - The AI Task integration configured with a provider (e.g., Google Generative AI, Anthropic)
 2. **Camera Entity** - A camera that supports snapshots and has a clear view of parking spaces
 3. **Person Entity** - A person entity to track for arrivals
 4. **Zone Entities** - At least one zone entity to monitor for arrivals
-5. **Proximity Sensor** - A proximity sensor that indicates direction of travel
-6. **Input Number Helpers** - Two helpers to store free and occupied counts
+5. **Input Number Helpers** - Two helpers to store free and occupied counts
+6. **Proximity Sensor** (Optional) - A proximity sensor that indicates direction of travel

 ### Setting Up Input Number Helpers